JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 6) "weights_val" and "weights_test": are the weights of the validation and test set.
 7) "thing": it's a string.
 This takes the name of the object that you want in the output.

+### Function testing
+if you want to test the functionality of the functions you've to do this passages:
+1) Download the pytest tool from your shell, typing: `pip install pytest`.
+2) Write on the shell: `pytest <function.py>` where "<function.py" represents the name of the function you want to test.